Market Harborough railway station

-Market Harborough railway station is a Grade II listed station which serves the town of Market Harborough in Leicestershire, England.
+Market Harborough railway station serves the town of Market Harborough, in Leicestershire, England.
 It is situated to the east of the town centre and lies on the Midland Main Line, 16 miles (26 km) south-east of Leicester.
+The building is Grade II listed.

 History

-The original station was opened on 1 May 1850 by the London and North Western Railway (LNWR) on the Rugby to Stamford branch of its main line from London Euston to Birmingham and the north-west.
+The original station was opened on 1 May 1850 by the London and North Western Railway (LNWR); it was sited on the Rugby to Stamford branch of its main line from London Euston to Birmingham and the north-west.

 The Midland Railway shared this station from 1857 when it built its extension from Leicester to Bedford and Hitchin.
-On 16 February 1859 the LNWR opened a further branch line, from Northampton to Market Harborough, which also used the same station.
+On 16 February 1859, the LNWR opened a further branch line, from Northampton to Market Harborough, which also used the same station.

 The station was the scene of a serious accident on 28 August 1862.
-An excursion train bound for Burton-upon-Trent stopped to pick up water, and a second train bound for Leicester collided with the rear of it.
+An excursion train bound for Burton-upon-Trent stopped to pick up water and a second train bound for Leicester collided with the rear of it.
 The accident resulted in the death of one person and seventy were injured.

 As traffic built up, the Midland opened a new line on 26 June 1885 at a higher elevation, crossing the LNWR and then running parallel to a new joint station in the present position.

 The new station building was opened on 14 September 1884.
-It was built by Parnell and Sons of Rugby from designs by John Livock and Millbank.
+It was built by Parnell and Sons of Rugby, from designs by John Livock and Millbank.
 The engineer was Hirst of Rugby.

 Market Harborough was the largest station within the county boundary south of Leicester.
 Such was the volume of traffic, a junction for five different directions at its height, by 1870 plans for an engine shed were released in addition to the already provided loco pit, turntable and water tank.
 A shed was never built but this did not stop it becoming a sub-shed of Leicester in later years.

 The service on the original LNWR line was drastically reduced in 1960 and it finally closed in June 1966.
 Freight traffic on the line to Northampton continued until closure in August 1981, when the station ceased to be a junction.
 The Midland line continues, with the platform buildings and canopies replaced with modern designs in the sixties.
 The main building survived, however, and was carefully restored in 1981.